RegularAlicorn/sysadmin-101/cheatsheets/powershell.md

 ```

 **Speed difference**

 ForEach is faster for processing lots of iterative data cycles.
 The pipeline - while useful for one-liners - is slower.
 A quick run of some math operations gave me the following results:

 Pipeline: _5098 milliseconds_

 ForEach:  _4193 milliseconds_

-ForEach only needed 82.2% of the pipeline time, which is a lot!
+ForEach only took 82.2% of the pipeline time, which is a lot!
 While this test is not exactly scientific it still shows the relevant information to make a better informed choice on the next script.

-I used the following code for a quick test
+I used the following code for a quick test:
 ```powershell
 $data = @()
 for($i = 0;$i -lt 100000;$i++) {